Summer Pasta Salad

-For this healthy summer salad, I use mini farfalle (or bow ties, if you prefer) which I bought because they’re cute.
-You can use whatever pasta you happen to have in the house.
+Any type of pasta will work: You can use whatever pasta you happen to have in the house.
+For this healthy summer salad, I like mini farfalle (or bow ties, if you prefer) which I bought because they’re cute.
 Any bite-sized pasta will work, from macaroni to orzo to mini penne to orecchiette (“little ears”) which are really cute, too.

 I’ll get you started on your salad here and give you lots of helpful tips.
 As always, you’ll find the printable recipe card near the end of the post, with full instructions, measurements, and nutrition information.